 The pre-school teaches children aged 3 and 4 years of age using full Montessori principles.
-As a result of this most children are reading and writing basic words and have knowledge of numbers and simple sums by the time they move into the reception class of the upper school in the year they become 5 years of age.
+As a result of this many children are reading and writing basic words and have knowledge of numbers and simple sums by the time they move into the reception class of the primary school in the year they become 5 years of age.

 Children in the early years of the primary school continue to use Montessori teaching materials and methods and, as they progress through the school, more mainstream practices, such as group learning, structured lessons and tests, are gradually introduced.